 2. Reward Safety-Promoting Behavior

 Note that this approach differs from rewarding employees for a specified time with no incidents.
-Surprisingly, the latter may encourage workers to avoid reporting unsafe behavior or injuries for fear of breaking their “streak.”
+Surprisingly, the latter may encourage people to avoid reporting unsafe behavior or injuries for fear of breaking their “streak.”

-- Inspecting tools and machinery
+- Inspecting tools and machinery.
+Preventing malfunctions before they disrupt work.

 3. Encourage Breaks